St Aloysius' College, Glasgow

 St Aloysius' College is a selective fee-paying, private, Jesuit day school in Glasgow, Scotland.
-It was founded in 1859 by the Jesuits, who previously staffed the college, and named after Saint Aloysius Gonzaga.
+It was founded in 1859 by the Jesuits, who had previously staffed the college, and named after Saint Aloysius Gonzaga.
 St Aloysius' College is a co-educational school with a kindergarten, junior school, and senior school.
+The college is part of the international network of Jesuit schools begun in Messina, Sicily in 1548.

 History

 Foundation

 The school was established on 12 September 1859 at Charlotte Street, near Glasgow Green, in the East End of Glasgow.
 Here lived the city's largely migrant Catholic community from Ireland and the Scottish Highlands, both of which groups the school was intended to serve.
 Since 1866, the College's main campus has been situated in Garnethill on the north side of Glasgow city centre, adjacent to the Glasgow School of Art.
 Originally, the school was for boys only.
 In 1979, the admission policy was changed by the Governors during the tenure of Headmaster Fr.
 Henry Anthony Richmond SJ and girls were admitted.
 Girls now make up half of the school population.